Behavior and Cancer

 Levy examines the behavioral factors that affect everything from the likelihood of getting cancer to the effectiveness of treatments for it.
 She summarizes evidence correlating factors such as exposure to sunlight with cancer incidence, describes the biology of malignant tumors, rates the efficacy of various screening technologies, and discusses the implications of factors such as patient compliance for treatment success.

 Levy gives instruction on effective intervention techniques for discouraging cancer-causing behavior, outlines the role clinicians can play in uncovering occupational carcinogens in their patients’ work environments, identifies the high-risk groups for various types of cancer, and recommends ways to make screening programs more accessible to them.
 She provides guidelines for enhancing patient compliance, shows how stress and other psychological states can affect cancer growth, and uses this information to make recommendations for improved psychotherapeutic techniques.

-Other books and articles I have published on the general topic of behavioral medicine and cancer can be found by clicking on the Publications menu.
+Other books and articles I have published on the general topic of behavioral medicine and cancer can be found by clicking on Publications in the page menu.

 Buy This Book

 Check for Availability at: